ms-iot/content/en-US/win10/SupportedInterfaces.md

 Browse, search, and filter, peripherals that are known to be supported on the **Raspberry Pi 2** and **MinnowBoard Max**.
 [Contribute to this list on GitHub.]

-This page makes use of JavaScript.
-If you have JavaScript disabled, search tools will be disabled.

 Looking for information about supported hardware platforms?
 Click [here](https://msdn.microsoft.com/library/windows/hardware/dn914597(v=vs.85).aspx) to be taken to a list of development boards compatible with Windows.

 <div class="searchbox">